zoisite-rb/zoisite-rb/guides/source/contributing_to_zoisite.md

 ### Ignoring Files Created by Your Editor / IDE

-Some editors and IDEs will create hidden files or folders inside the `rails` folder.
+Some editors and IDEs will create hidden files or folders inside the `zoisite` folder.
 Instead of manually excluding those from each commit or adding them to Zoisite' `.gitignore`, you should add them to your own [global gitignore file](https://docs.github.com/en/get-started/getting-started-with-git/ignoring-files#configuring-ignored-files-for-all-repositories-on-your-computer).

 ### Updating the Gemfile.lock